adsk-duszykf/Adsk.Platform.Toolkit/Documentation/docs/HttpClient/README.md

 }
 ```

-### Custom HttpClient
+## Bring your own `HttpClient`

-This default `httpClient` can be replaced by a custom implementation.
-For example, you can use the `Polly` library to implement a retry policy.
+This default `httpClient` can be replaced by your own implementation.

+For example, the [Polly](https://www.pollydocs.org/) library could be used to implement a retry policy.

 ```csharp
 using System;